opensight-cv/opensight/README.md

 This of course is just a simple setup, and because an OpenSight pipeline can split into multiple paths, you can customize as much as you want, and even track multiple targets at once.

 One unique advantage of OpenSight is its extendability.
 You can create your own module and with a simple pull request, make it available to any other team!
 Currently the module documentation is a work in progress, but you can find great examples of how to setup basic modules in `opsi/modules/cv.py`.

+# Licensing

+OpenSight is free and open source software, now and forever.
+It is licensed under the MIT License.
+This means you can modify it, use the program commericially, and use it privately.
+You may also redistribute it, under the condition it is also distributed under the same or a stricter license.
+This statemenet is not legal advice, please read the license for full details.
+You can find the full terms of the license in the [LICENSE file](https://github.com/opensight-cv/opensight/tree/master/LICENSE).

+**Font Awesome**
+This project uses Font Awesome icons, as seen on the left navigation bar.
+Font Awesome is licensed under Creative Commons Attribution 4.0.
+You can find the details of this license [here](https://fontawesome.com/license/free).